Tharani-2000/Guvi-Interview-Preparation/flask_tutorial.md

 ---

 Congratulations!
 You've completed the Python Flask Intermediate Tutorial.
 You've learned about routes, templates, forms, database integration, and user authentication using Flask.
 With this knowledge, you can

+build more complex web applications and continue exploring Flask's extensive ecosystem of extensions and libraries.